-Putin dismisses accusations of meddling in U.S. election
+Putin rejects accusations of meddling in U.S. election

 The Clinton campaign has not confirmed the authenticity of the messages.

 The leaks, coming as the election campaign reaches the final stretch, have the potential to embarrass the Clinton camp.
-In recent days, however, Trump's own campaign has been in deeper trouble over the emergence of a 2005 video in which Trump bragged about groping women and making unwanted sexual advances.
-Many Republican elected officials have turned their back on him and he has seen Clinton's lead in national opinion polls increase.
+In recent days, however, Trump's own campaign has been in deeper trouble over the emergence of a 2005 video in which Trump bragged about groping women.
+Many Republican elected officials have turned their back on him and Clinton's lead in national opinion polls has increased.

-Clinton, who was secretary of state in the Obama administration from 2009-2013, has repeatedly accused Trump of having overly friendly ties with Putin and the Russian government.
+Clinton, who was secretary of state from 2009-2013, has repeatedly accused Trump of having overly friendly ties with Putin and Russia.

 She has noted that Trump’s foreign policies have tended to align with Russian’s interests, whether it has been questioning NATO’s role in defending Eastern Europe, failing to recognize Russia’s intrusion into Ukraine, and supporting Russia’s actions in Syria.

-Trump, a new York business man who has never previously run for office, has shifted his policies on a wide range of issues, from taxes to the minimum wage to immigration during his White House campaign but his statements on Russia have been consistent.
-In addition to drawing criticism from Clinton and other Democrats, his stance on Moscow departs from the views of many prominent Republicans.
+Trump, a New York businessman who has never previously run for office, has shifted his policies on a wide range of issues, from taxes to the minimum wage to immigration during his White House campaign but his statements on Russia have been consistent.
+His friendly stance toward Moscow departs from the views of many prominent Republicans.

 During a presidential debate on Sunday, Trump publicly disagreed with his own vice presidential choice, Mike Pence, who had called for a more hawkish approach toward Russia.